martabyte/martabyte.github.io/_posts/2021-06-10-ios-hacking-en.markdown

 To download it through Cydia, follow the steps below:

 1. Go to the 'Sources' tab > 'Edit' > 'Add'
-2. Add the latest Frida repo: 'http://build.frida.re' (as of April 2021)
+2. Add the latest Frida repo: 'https://build.frida.re' (as of March 2022)
 3. Once the repo is added, the app should appear in the 'Search' tab

 ### SSL Kill Switch 2 ###
 A frequent protection against the hijacking of app communications is Certificate Pinning.
 There are many ways to bypass this control, a couple of which we will see in the [Dynamic Analysis](#dynamic-analysis-101) section, but the easiest way to do it is by downloading and activating this app through Cydia.

+To download it, visit the [SSL Kill Switch 2 GitHub page](https://github.com/nabla-c0d3/ssl-kill-switch2), download the .IPA file and install it from Filza.

 ### Liberty Lite ###
 Another common protection against app hacking is through the implementation of jailbreak controls.
 Depending on the type and quality of the controls used there are many different ways to try to bypass them, one of the easiest ones being downloading and activating this app through Cydia.
 Other ways to bypass it can also be found in the [Dynamic Analysis](#dynamic-analysis-101) section.

+To download it through Cydia, follow the steps below:

+1. Go to the 'Sources' tab > 'Edit' > 'Add'
+2. Add the latest Frida repo: 'https://ryleyangus.com/repo/' (as of March 2022)
+3. Once the repo is added, the app should appear in the 'Search' tab

 ### Darwin CC Tools ###